Advanced usage

 Piecewise estimators

-If data sets with varying $m$ are envisaged, one could train $l$ neural Bayes estimators for different sample sizes, or groups thereof (e.g., a small-sample estimator and a large-sample estimator).
-Specifically, for sample-size changepoints $m_1$, $m_2$, $\dots$, $m_{l-1}$, one could construct a piecewise neural Bayes estimator,
+If data sets with varying $m$ are envisaged, one could train $l$ estimators for different sample sizes, or groups thereof (e.g., a small-sample estimator and a large-sample estimator).
+For example, for sample-size changepoints $m_1$, $m_2$, $\dots$, $m_{l-1}$, one could construct a piecewise neural Bayes estimator,

 \[\hat{\boldsymbol{\theta}}(\boldsymbol{Z}^{(m)}; \boldsymbol{\gamma}^*) = \begin{cases} \hat{\boldsymbol{\theta}}(\boldsymbol{Z}^{(m)}; \boldsymbol{\gamma}^*_{\tilde{m}_1}) & m \leq m_1,\\ \hat{\boldsymbol{\theta}}(\boldsymbol{Z}^{(m)}; \boldsymbol{\gamma}^*_{\tilde{m}_2}) & m_1 < m \leq m_2,\\ \quad \vdots \\ \hat{\boldsymbol{\theta}}(\boldsymbol{Z}^{(m)}; \boldsymbol{\gamma}^*_{\tilde{m}_l}) & m > m_{l-1}, \end{cases}\]

-Piecewise neural estimators are implemented with the struct, PiecewiseEstimator
+Piecewise estimators are implemented using the type PiecewiseEstimator

 .